Applied Networking Technology 11 – Academic

 Electrotechnologies 11 – Academic

 Electrotechnologies 11 enables students to gain an understanding of electrical and electronic systems.
 Students will explore the world of electronics through hands-on experiments, circuit construction and computer simulation software.
 Students will build and study more than 30 circuits to discover how electronic components function and work together.
-Students will have an opportunity to design and build a printed circuit board using industry standards and construct a project like the electronic musical instrument or the police siren circuit and design control systems using the Raspberry Pi.
+Students will have an opportunity to design and build a printed circuit board using industry standards, construct a project like the electronic musical instrument or the police siren circuit and design control systems using the Raspberry Pi.
 Students enrolled in this course will have an opportunity to work with the Halifax West 3D Scanner Project.

 Exploring Technology 10 – Academic